xwiki-contrib/workflow-publication/tests.md

 ### Expected results

 * Page draft and its children are marked as hidden
-* Page hierarchical rights (WebPreferences) are updated on each transition along the chosen workflow configuration groups
+* Page hierarchical rights (global rights in `WebPreferences`) are updated on each transition along the chosen workflow configuration groups
-* The publish action creates a page at the expected location with its children published as well and its grandchildren
+* The publish action creates a page at the expected location with its children and grandchildren published as well, and with a history message reflecting the publish action
-* Links in the published pages pointing at pages which are under workflow point exclusively at published pages, not draft ones, even if the drafts are not published yet.
+* Links in the published pages pointing at pages which are under workflow point exclusively at published pages, not draft ones, even if the drafts are not published yet
 * When draft page children or grandchildren get removed, the corresponding published children or grandchildren get removed on next publish
 * When rights are updated on the published page hierarchy, they are preserved on next publish